Tatiana Mollmann

+Career

-She partnered with Parker Dearborn from 1996 to 1997 and with Shiloh Warren from 1998 to 1999.
+Mollmann partnered with Parker Dearborn from 1996 to 1997 and with Shiloh Warren from 1998 to 1999.
 From 2000 to 2023 her partnership with Jordan Frisbee has resulted in several championship awards.
 They have won 11 West Coast Swing Classic Division Championships.
 At the UCWDC Worlds event they were given the Star Award for the Couple with the Most Impact on Swing and Frisbee won Best Swing Choreographer.

 Mollmann and Frisbee have won Fox TV's "30 Seconds to Fame", appeared twice on CBS TV's "Star Search", danced in the motion picture "The Polar Express", won "America's Best Dance Couple" on ABC TV's "Good Morning America", had speaking roles and danced in the movie "Love N' Dancing".
 They are certified teachers in the Golden State Dance Teachers Association.